AliceGlan/scooter-tots/README.md

 ## User Experience (UX)

-cooter Tots main users will be people with a young child looking for opportunities of play for them.
-The site needs to be user friendly, bright and colourful and with clear and simple information, as most parents are sleep deprevied.  #### Key informon for tite
+Scooter Tots main users will be people with a young child looking for opportunities of play for them.
+The site needs to be user friendly, bright and colourful and with clear and simple information, as most parents are sleep deprevied.

+#### Key information

 - What Scooter Tots is.
 - When they meet.
 - Where they meet.
 - An opportunity toconnect with the group leader.

-### Us
-er Stories
+### User Stories

 #### Client Goals

 - To be able to use the site on a range of devices.
 - To advertise the benefits of joinging the group.
 - To make the roup appear friendly and inviting.
-- To allow us
-ers to contact me to ask questions if they are worried about attending or other reasons.
+- To allow users to contact me to ask questions if they are worried about attending or other reasons.

 #### First-Time Visitor Goals

 - I want to understand what the club is about.
 - I want to check the requirements for at tending the club.
 - I want to ind out when and where the cub is taking place.
 - I want to feel like the club is welcoming and inviting.
 - I want to be updated about changes to ask a question.

 #### Returning Visior Goals

 - I want to check the day nd time of th group.
 - I
   want to check the requirements to attend.
 - I want to contact the club organiser and ask some questions.
 - I want to sign up to updates about future gr oups and recieve the newsletter.

 - I want to connect with the group on social media.

 #### Frequent Visitor Goals

 - I want to connect to the groups social media accounts.
 - I want to check changes to group times.

 ---